fastplotlib/fastplotlib/GOVERNANCE.md

 ### Until February 28, 2025

-During early stages of fastplotlib development, changes to the governance document may be made directly through unanimous approval by the original maintainers, Kushal Kolar & Caitlin Lewis, without contacting the neutral moderator or consulting with the advisory committee.
+During early stages of fastplotlib development, changes to the governance document may be made directly through unanimous approval by the original maintainers, Kushal Kolar & Caitlin Lewis.
 They (Kushal & Caitlin) may also add new members to the advisory committee through unanimous approval.